airbnb/ruby/README.md

 ## Line Length

-* Keep each line of code to a readable length.
+Keep each line of code to a readable length.
 Unless you have a reason to, keep lines to fewer than 100 characters.
-Long complex lines of code are hard to quickly understand.
+Keeping code visually grouped together (as a 100-character line limit enforces) makes it easier to understand.
+For example, you don't have to scroll back and forth on one line to see what's going on -- you can view it all together.

 Here are examples from our codebase showing several techniques for breaking complex statements into multiple lines that are all < 100 characters.
 Notice techniques like:

     * liberal use of linebreaks inside unclosed `(` `{` `[`
     * chaining methods, ending unfinished chains with a `.`